kaizen-ai/kaizenflow/code_organization.md

 > tree -d -n -I "*test*"
 .
 ├── aws
-  - scripts for AWS
+  - scripts for managing AWS infra
 ├── core
-  - helpers that are specific of data science, finance projects ├── dev_scripts
+  - helpers that are specific of data science and finance projects ├── dev_scripts
   - scripts used for development
 ├── features